 Here’s a little history on the making of the choir:

-In 2009, we held a Remembrance Day concert at St. Anne’s Anglican church featuring Pergolei’s Stabat Mater with young upcoming soloists Lorelle Angelo and Claudia Lemcke, and Faure’s Requiem featuring organist Daniel Norman.
-We also held three outreach concerts during the Christmas Season, including one on Christmas Eve for ‘Out of the Cold’.
+We also have held outreach concerts during the Christmas Season, including one on Christmas Eve for ‘Out of the Cold’.
 In order to promote Canadian music, we featured a benefit concert (for the Michael R. Applin Nursing award in pailiative care) on March 13th, 2010; the concert included works by Toronto composers (a premiere by Cecilia Livingston, Rob Teehan and Norbert Palej), premieres by Jeff Enns, Jordan Nobles and Robin J. King, and repertoire that was either recently composed or by prominent Canadian composers.

-The choir has been welcomed into the international choral community by being invited to sing at the Mondial Choral Loto- Quebec Festival for two consecutive years, and also at FESTIVAL 500 in St. John’s Newfoundland, where it was warmly received by audiences, the festival, and participating choirs and clinicians.
+The choir has been welcomed into the international choral community by being invited to sing at the Mondial Choral Loto- Quebec Festival, and also at FESTIVAL 500 in St. John’s Newfoundland, where it was warmly received by audiences, the festival, and participating choirs and clinicians.

-The choir looks to continue pushing the limits of choral music and musical excellence by engaging in new works by contemporary composers, while remaining firmly grounded in the rich musical history that has made choral chamber music so desirable.
+The choir looks to continue pushing the limits of choral music and musical excellence by commissioning new works by living composers, while remaining firmly grounded in the rich musical history that has made choral chamber music so desirable.